forj-oss/goforjj/README.md

 # Create your FORJJ plugin

-1. Write your FORJJ plugin yaml file as described in [forjj-contribs README](https://github.hpe.com/christophe-larsonneur/forjj-contribs#description-of-yaml)
+1. Optional.
+Write your FORJJ plugin yaml file as described in [forjj-contribs README](https://github.hpe.com/christophe-larsonneur/forjj-contribs#description-of-yaml)

 This file mainly will define a list of flags to provide to the plugin through `forjj` cli

+**If you do not create it, go generate will create one for you.**

 2. create the `plugin.go` with the following: